enhance-dev/enhance.dev/app/docs/md/learn/concepts/lifecycle.md

 ## Routing

-When an HTTP request (GET, POST, etc.) arrives, Enhance decides how to route it.
+When an HTTP request (GET, POST, etc.) is initiated by the browser, Enhance decides how to route it.
 First checking for [a matching API function](/docs/learn/starter-project/api) and then [a Page](/docs/learn/starter-project/pages).

 ```
-my-rad-app.net/login --> app/api/login.mjs --> /app/pages/login.html
+my-rad-app.net/login --> app/api/login.mjs --> app/pages/login.html
 ```

 ### Error Handling